SciSpectator/BioGenVariate/README.md

 <img width="1614" height="867" alt="Screenshot from 2025-10-14 13-40-59" src="https://github.com/user-attachments/assets/7d2a345c-3b44-482a-9bc9-d8fbe596b099" />

 _Ryc6.
-Example of GUI preview of results in "Compare Distributions" from extracted in Step 1 alzheimer disease experiments ID (GSE) from GPL  _
+Example of GUI preview of results and plots available in "Compare Distributions" from extracted in Step 1 alzheimer disease experiments ID (GSE) from GPL96 and GPL6947_